Nicholas II: Revolution

-Abdication (1917)
+Abdication

 On these pivotal days on the road of the destiny of Russia it is our duty to do everything we can for the good of the people to gather our strength and to unite our ranks to achieve a quick victory.
 For this reason do we, Nicholas II, in understanding with the Duma of the state, see that is best to abdicate from the throne of Russia and to surrender the supreme power.
 As we are unwilling to part ways with our son do we surrender the hereditary right to the throne to the grand duke Mikhail Alexandrovich, and give him our blessing as he will rise onto the throne of the empire of Russia.

 The losses of World War I and the fall of the economy, the workers going on strikes and the political agitation and rioting eventually led to the outbreak of the February Revolution in Saint Petersburg in March 1917.
-After the divisions and cossacks at the city garrison had sided with the revolution emperor Nicholas II was left without a choice.
+After the divisions and cossacks at the city garrison had sided with the revolution, emperor Nicholas II was left without a choice.

-As Nicholas was returning on a train from the Mogilev Stavka on 15 March 1917 he got a telegram to Pskov from Mikhail Rodzianko, the head of the Duma and from Mikhail Alekseyev, the chief of staff, demanding him to abdicate in favour of his son Alexei.
+As Nicholas was returning on a train from the Mogilev Stavka on 15 March 1917 he got a telegram to Pskov from Mikhail Rodzianko, the head of the Duma and from Mikhail Alekseyev, the chief of staff, requiring him to abdicate in favour of his son Alexei.
 As Nicholas realised the seriousness of the situation he agreed that abdication would be the best solution for the Russia he loved and the continuation of the empire.

 Nicholas had suffered a coronary occlusion only four days before his abdication.
 At the end of the "February Revolution", Nicholas II chose to abdicate on 2 March (O.S.) / 15 March (N.S.)
 1917.

 Nicholas first abdicated in favor of Alexei, but a few hours later changed his mind after advice from doctors that Alexei would not live long enough while separated from his parents, who would be forced into exile.
 Nicholas thus abdicated on behalf of his son, and drew up a new manifesto naming his brother, Grand Duke Michael, as the next Emperor of all the Russias.
 He issued a statement but it was suppressed by the Provisional Government.

 Michael declined to accept the throne until the people were allowed to vote through a Constituent Assembly for the continuance of the monarchy or a republic.
 The abdication of Nicholas II and Michael's deferment of accepting the throne brought three centuries of the Romanov dynasty's rule to an end.
 The fall of Tsarist autocracy brought joy to liberals and socialists in Britain and France.
 The United States was the first foreign government to recognize the Provisional government.
 In Russia, the announcement of the tsar's abdication was greeted with many emotions, including delight, relief, fear, anger and confusion.